YosysHQ/yosys/docs/source/using_yosys/more_scripting/interactive_investigation.rst

 discussed in the next sections) does only operate on flattened modules.
 It can not analyze signals that are passed through design hierarchy levels.
-So the :cmd:ref:`flatten` command must be used on modules that instantiate other modules before this commands can be applied.
+So the :cmd:ref:`flatten` command must be used on modules that instantiate other modules before these commands can be applied.

 Solving combinatorial SAT problems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^